RRethy/tagrity/README.md

 tagrity start
 ```

 That's it!
-It will monitor pwd and by default only index files tracked by git.
+It will monitor pwd and index any files which change.
+Check out [Configuration](#configuration) to restrict which files get indexed.

 To stop watching pwd, use